nautical charts and marine maps

 8. Chart datum: The chart will indicate the vertical reference level used for the water depth measurements, which can affect the accuracy of the depth readings.

-It is also handy to note that the savvy navvy provides all of these features in their boating app, available to download on the Apple or Google Play stores.
+It is also handy to note that the Savvy Navvy provides all of these features in their boating app, available to download on the Apple or Google Play stores.

 marine charts for nautical planning